nloyfer/MarkovDeconv/README.md

-# MarkovDeconv: Cell-type Detection from cell-free methylated DNA in blood samples
+# MarkovDeconv: cell-type detection from cell-free methylated DNA in blood samples

 MarkovDeconv is a deconvolution model for DNA methylation sequencing data, designed to classify the cellular origins of cell-free DNA (cfDNA) fragments in blood samples.
 This ultrasensitive method uses read-level CpG methylation patterns to detect trace amounts of cell-type specific signals within complex cfDNA mixtures.
 Decoding the cellular origins of cfDNA from liquid biopsies serves as a promising new approach for non-invasive monitoring of tissue damage.